sampsyo/home/_drafts/buildingblocks.md

 <a href="https://bidenwhitehouse.archives.gov/wp-content/uploads/2024/02/Final-ONCD-Technical-Report.pdf"><img src="{{site.base}}/media/buildingblocks.png"></a>
 </figure>

-For American programming languages nerds,
-["Back to the Building Blocks"][bbb] was one of the most exciting things to happen in recent memory.
+As an American programming languages nerd, I believe that ["Back to the Building Blocks"][bbb] was one of the most exciting developments of the last decade.
-It's a 2024 report from the White House Office of the National Cyber Director that argued the importance of memory safety.
+It's a 2024 report from the White House Office of the National Cyber Director that makes the case for memory safety.
-It called for critical infrastructure to move on from memory-unsafe languages like C and C++ and even mentioned [Rust][] by name as a promising alternative.
+It calls for critical infrastructure to move on from memory-unsafe languages like C and C++, and it even mentions [Rust][] by name as a promising alternative.

-"Back to the Building Blocks" didn't break new ground: by 2024, it was obvious to most right-thinking people that memory safety was a huge problem.
+"Back to the Building Blocks" didn't break new ground: by 2024, it was obvious to all reasonable people that memory safety was a huge problem.
-It was exciting because *Joe Biden* was saying the same things that we had all been saying for years.[^biden] I'm not a very patriotic person, but my heart soars like an eagle when I read stuff like this in a government report:
+It was exciting because *Joe Biden* was saying the same things that we had all been saying for years.[^biden] I'm not a very patriotic person, but my heart soars like a majestic bald eagle when I read stuff like this in a government report:

 > Despite rigorous code reviews as well as other preventive and detective controls, up to 70 percent of security vulnerabilities in memory unsafe languages patched and assigned a CVE designation are due to memory safety issues.

-And I start hearing the national anthem when Joe Biden says:
+And I can hear the national anthem playing when the report says:

 > For new products, choosing to build in a memory safe programming language is an early architecture decision that can deliver significant security benefits.
 Even for existing codebases, where a complete rewrite of code is more challenging, there are still paths toward adopting memory safe programming languages by taking a hybrid approach.

 God bless America.
 "Back to the Building Blocks" distills a hard-to-refute syllogism along these lines:

 1. Correctness matters.